seanJosephFitzpatrick/dataRepresentationAndQuerying/README.md

 ###Sean Fitzpatrick

 ## Introduction
 This project provides the design and documentation for the dataset "Parks in Galway" which is available at [Data.gov.ie](http://data.gov.ie).
 This API will be tailored to the front end user that want to check the location, opening/closing hours and facilities of parks local to Galway city and county.
-Futhermore it will be tailored to the Galway city County Council for adding, deleting and updating park information throughout Galway city and County.
+Furthermore it will be tailored to the Galway city County Council for adding, deleting and updating park information throughout Galway city and County.

 ## About the data
 This dataset was received in CSV format, and was downloaded from [*Data.gov.ie*](https://data.gov.ie/dataset/parks-in-galway-city).
 The CSV file contains 29 rows that can be added to or removed from, the first being a header row with the names of each field.
 It contains 9 column.
+Below is a list of all the field names and associated values.
+No value can be left **NULL** and must contain the correct **Data Types**.

 ##Table Field-Values